Surge in Russian capital outflows adds to economic woes

-Russia's central bank has published balance of payments data that showed an estimated $63.7 billion (38 billion pounds) in net capital outflow in the first three months of this year - as much as the $63 billion (37 billion pounds) in outflows seen during the whole of 2013.
+Russia's central bank has published balance of payments data that showed an estimated $63.7 billion in net capital outflow in the first three months of this year - as much as the $63 billion in outflows seen during the whole of 2013.

 The bank first published a figure of $50.6 billion on Tuesday, but later included an adjusted total to add $13.2 billion in forex transactions between banks and the central bank, which analysts say provides a clearer picture of total capital flight.